 Most often, digital larp involves audiovisual technology.
 If you have a mobile device and an internet connection, there are some free tools available to help you:

-- Discord: Used by gamers, Discord allows you to create and coordinate your games.
-Video is currently only a one-to-one option on Discord, but many organizers use Discord to coordinate all types of games and facilitate role play.
+Discord: Used by gamers, Discord allows you to create and coordinate your games.
+Video is now available for groups, and many organizers use Discord to coordinate all types of games and facilitate role play.

 - No transportation required